Women Artists

 Artek, Booth at Salone Milan 2018.
 Photo by Eduardo Perez.

 One of the most famous buildings the Aalto’s worked on together is Villa Mairea in Noormarkku, built for Maire Gullichsen (the co-founder of Artek).
 Aino designed the interiors, that work perfectly with the architecture.
 Both believed in a concept of a Gesamtkunstwerk, a complete work of art.
-They did not limit their work only to architecture, but considered every aspect of life, down to the smallest detail.
+They did not limit their work only to architecture but considered every aspect of life, down to the smallest detail.

 Aino Aalto and Alvar Aalto, Villa Mairea, Noormarkku, 1938-1939.
 Photo by Johanna Kokkola.

-Aino’s most famous project indicated her focus on the practical aspect of design while retaining very strong sensitivity to nature.
+Aino’s most famous project indicated her focus on the practical aspect of design while retaining a very strong sensitivity to nature.
 The collection of glassware, called Bölgeblick, was inspired by the rings a stone makes when thrown into the water.
 At the same time, you can also stack the glasses for easier storage.
 I am sure they look familiar to many of you, they are still sold by iittala, and even IKEA sells glasses inspired by Aino’s design.

 Aino Marsio-Aalto, Bölgeblick, Victoria & Albert Museum, London, UK.